Physiotherapy/Rheumatology (PR) Scanner

 MaRCoS: Magnetic Resonance Control System

-We will also upgrade the current LUMC design with a new open-source Magnetic Resonance Control System, MaRCoS1 (Figure 3), which is currently under development at LUMC and CSIC (coordinator of Histo-MRI FET-Open project from which this Innovation Launchpad originates).
-MaRCoS is an open-source, fully flexible control system based on Red Pitayas and home-made electronics.
-This will give us access to the raw sampled data, as required by OS-MRI.
-We will also develop a Python GUI to interface with the system and the ART reconstruction modules, display the data and reconstructions, and post-process the images.
+We will also upgrade the original LUMC design with a new open-source Magnetic Resonance Control System, MaRCoS, which is based on OCRA and is currently under development at LUMC, the MRILab, and an ever-growing community.
+MaRCoS is an open-source, fully flexible control system based on inexpensive Red Pitayas and home-made electronics.
+This will give us access to the raw sampled data, as required by PECOS.
+We are also developing a Python GUI to interface with the system and the iterative reconstruction modules, display the data and reconstructions, and post-process the images.